Before I dig into all of the attention grabber examples, let’s start at the very beginning of my classroom management journey.

 When I graduated from college, I worked as a classroom aide for the first and second-grade level team.
 There was one first grade teacher who amazed me.
 Her room would be all aflutter with little people chatting and moving and everything else that comes with being 6 years old.
 And then this teacher would just start talking.
 She would simply say, “Boys and Girls…(insert whatever she needed to tell them)” and the entire class would freeze, look and listen.
 Just by talking in a normal tone at a conversation volume.
 WHAT?
 I still don’t know what kind of voodoo spell she cast over them to make that magic happen, but I assure you, I have never seen it replicated anywhere or at any time.

-I gave up trying to figure it out and instead worked on developing creative ways to get my students attention and fine-tuning the art of only teaching when the students are focused and on task.
+I gave up trying to figure it out and instead worked on developing creative ways to get my students attention (including the attention grabber examples I will share below) and fine-tuning the art of only teaching when the students are focused and on task.
 To master this you need to be consistent in your expectations and classroom management skills and invest time in making sure the items below become second nature to your students.

 This blog post will…